Message from the Executive Director

 671 300-7583/671 482-8902

-As I talk to friends and family and hear the strain in their voices as they struggle with the unpredictability of their plans, their finances, and how they will manage with kids schooling from home once again, I can’t help but want to find ways that our agency can respond and be a resource for Guam at this time.
+Today is a time of challenges and opportunities.
+As I talk to friends and family, I hear the strain in their voices as they struggle with the unpredictability of life.
+I can’t help but want to find ways that our agency can respond and be a resource for our community at this time.

 I recently participated in meetings around the federal recovery efforts.
-They helped me to realize the importance of resilient plans and programs to support our community.
+They helped me to realize the importance of resilient plans and programs.
 Our Plan A needs to include reaching people in times of the most restrictive conditions, meeting them where they are through the media, online and at home in their villages.
 Our Plan B can be an expansion to include in-person gatherings, workshops, and events as they are considered safe.

 Right now, CAHA is in the process of granting funds to a new round of artists and organizations.
 The projects we see are inspiring, and many address the community needs under the restrictive conditions that may exist in the coming year.
 I feel proud to support these artists and these projects to serve our community when it needs it most.

 CAHA is also making plans to partner in creating education content, enhancing our folk arts program, and providing more online access and resources.
 We are further exploring how we can bring the arts and humanities to communities in an interactive way using technology; virtual exhibits, Facebook Live broadcasts, and bringing more art into homes through online instruction.

 Our motto is, “Weaving the arts and humanities into our daily lives.”
 This is what we strive to do, and this is important.
 Creativity in the production of art and in our way of thinking is vital to staying creative in managing daily life with all its challenges.
 Not to mention that the arts are signatures of our culture and help to define us.
 It is this unique identity that adds special appeal for visitors to our island, which has significant economic impacts.